Arif12467/Embedded_Systems_Project/README.md

 ![This is an image](https://github.com/Arif12467/Embedded_Workshop_Project/blob/a18527aabe906c07e97158c0e2838a4d401ca2ce/Meat_Thermometer_Setup.png)

 ## Demonstration
-The Meat Thermometer works by having the user first pick the type of meat they are cooking; Chicken, Beef, Lamb, Salmon, or Veggies.
-The user is then prometed to select the cooking temperature they desire; rare, medium-rare, medium, medium-well, or well-done.
-However, chicken does not allow the user to select any temperature but well-done due to risk of diesease.
-After selecting the cooking tmperature, the screen displays the target temperature and the actual temperature.
+The meat thermometer works by having the user first pick the type of meat they are cooking; chicken, beef, lamb, salmon, or veggies.
+Then, the user is prompted to select the cooking temperature they desire; rare, medium-rare, medium, medium-well, or well-done.
+However, if chicken is selected, the meat thermometer does not allow the user to select any temperature but well-done.
+This restriction is due to the risk of disease.
+After selecting the cooking temperature, the screen displays the target and actual temperatures.
 A buzzer, RGB LED, and a red LED will be activated once the target cooking temperature is reached.
 The user can then reset the device by pressing the finish button.

-Note: For the demonstation below, the temperature in the array was set to 10°F for well-done beef.
+Note: For the demonstration below, the temperature in the array was set to 10°F for well-done beef.